jg925/ece3400_2019-team10/labs/lab2.md

 The graphs show a subset of the 128 bins for clarity.
 We noticed that there was a certain pattern to the 950 Hz tone that was seen in the 850 Hz or the 1050 Hz.
 These subtle differences helped guide the creation of the algorithm for detecting the 950 Hz tone.
-The following code snippet shows the modifications to the code that allowed for the detection of the 950 Hz tone.
+The following code snippet shows the modifications to the code above that allowed for the detection of the 950 Hz tone.

 ```c
 ...